JuhuaZhang/JuhuaZhang/README.md

 ### Hi there 👋

 - 🌱 Nice to meet you here.
+- 🧑‍💻 I'm working at Alibaba Cloud as a backend engineer.
-- 🏫 I'm a master's student at the University of Illinois Urbana-Champaign, with a bachelor's from Zhejiang University.
+- 🎓 I got my master's from University of Illinois Urbana-Champaign, with a bachelor's from Zhejiang University.
 - 📫 How to reach me: Davividzjh@gmail.com